-Notice Regarding Classroom Microphones and Camera Remote Controls for Fall Quarter 2022
+Notice Regarding Classroom Microphones and Camera Remote Controls for the 2022-23 Academic Year.

 If you are teaching in person in a general assignment classroom and would like to record your lectures, either for the whole term or to accommodate absent students, your options depend on the equipment in your classroom.
 Please search classroom information and note whether your room has Zoom streaming, BruinCast video, BruinCast audio, or no built-in recording capability, then click on the corresponding scenario below.
 If your classroom is not listed, it is departmentally-controlled and its local IT support can assist you.
-Also visit our Spring 2022 site for more information about managing in-person classes with some students absent.
+Also visit the CAT Keep Teaching – Pedagogy site for more information about managing in-person classes with some students absent.

 Zoom Streaming